randy3k/UnitTesting-example/README.md

 }
 ```

-#### Deferred testing
+### Deferred testing

-Tests can also be written using the deferrable testcase, such that you are
+Tests can also be written using the Deferrable testcase, such that you are
 able to run sublime commands from your test cases and yield control to sublime
-text and get it back later.
-Would be useful to test asynchronous codes.
+text runtime and continue the execution later.
+Would be useful to test
+asynchronous codes.

 A example would be found in [deferred](https://github.com/randy3k/UnitTesting-example/tree/deferred) branch.